 The CoC solicits & considers a full range of opinions in meetings and subcommittees including 2 publicly advertised meetings per year and a bimonthly CoC meeting where providers including ESG and Supportive Housing Programs(SHP) (including Victim Service Providers), SSVF, HUD-VASH, CoC staff, ESG Jurisdiction, PHAs, and more are able to share information and knowledge.
-VA, SSVF, Office of Youth and Family Services (OYFS), outreach, and SHP providers case conference for households on the Chronic Homeless & Veterans' lists at monthly meetings to assist in quickly entering housing.
+VA, SSVF, Office of Youth and Family Services (OYFS), outreach, and SHP providers case conference for households on the Chronic Homeless(CH) & Veterans' lists at monthly meetings to assist in entering housing.
 Input from providers at this meeting informed the policy developed to improve Identification and referral of Veterans.
-The Office of Youth and Family Services, regional and individual school homeless liaisons and other youth-serving organizations attend Education and Youth Homeless Committee Meetings to discuss and inform policies and activities.
-Input from this committee lead to a collaborative effort to get Coordinated Entry outreach into all school districts within the county, with a specific emphasis on referring doubled up and couchsurfing family and youth to prevention services.
-Input from a youth and LGBTQ provider at a CoC public meeting was also used to improve outreach for the youth PIT.
+The Office of Youth and Family Services & the homeless liaison attend Education and Youth Homeless Committee Meetings to discuss and inform policies and activities.
+Specifically, input from a youth and LGBTQ provider at a CoC public mtg was used, resulting in collaboration to improve outreach for the youth PIT.
 PIT/HIC and AHAR analysis, along with program entry input from providers, were used to inform the board's decision on priorities for bonus funds.
-Lastly, the CoC's participation in the larger Lackawanna County Housing Coalition, attended by the SHP providers plus housing developers, neighborhood associations and a variety of service providers, assisted in development of a quarterly landlord forum as a means to attract and maintain a cadre of landlords willing to provide housing for the SHPs as well as housing choice vouchers and a homeless preference with a low-income housing provider.